Scroll to content

 • Assemblies – Song is a key part of every whole school assembly, the song choices cover a wide range of musical styles from around the world.
 A weekly singing assembly ensures that singing skills are developed, with an emphasis on performance.
 There is also a weekly listening focus, with music selected from the suggested lists from the MMC.

 • School productions – We have a calendar of school productions throughout the year.
-Reception and Year 2 take part in Christmas productions, Year 4 perform in the spring term and Year 6 finish their time at DPA with a summer production.
+Reception and Year 2 take part in Christmas productions and Year 6 finish their time at DPA with a summer production.

 • All year 3-6 children have been given the opportunity to take up instrumental lessons these are promoted through music demonstration assemblies.
-Currently we have peripatetic piano and flute lessons taught by specialist external instrumental teachers, with some children continuing group string lessons.
+Currently we have peripatetic piano, flute, oboe and guitar lessons taught by specialist external instrumental teachers, with some children continuing group string lessons.
 (Funded by parents/carers)

 • Performance opportunities - Throughout the year every child will have the opportunity to perform, this may be through singing, instrumental playing or performing own compositions.
 These performances will be through a range of platforms including school assemblies, class assemblies, school concerts and playing at school events.
 Opportunities to perform are inclusive of those children who may have instrumental lessons outside of school.